chembu/angular/aio/content/guide/animations.md

 </div>

-Now we will add a new behavior: on initial page load, the button appears to fly onto the page from the left:
+Now we will add a new behavior: when you add a hero to the list of heroes, it appears to fly onto the page from the left and, when removed from the list it appears to fly out to the right.

  <code-example path="animations/src/app/hero-list-enter-leave.component.ts" title="src/app/hero-list-enter-leave.component.ts" region="animationdef">
  </code-example>